joseasoler/imogrify/README.md

 ### CMake options

 * `CMAKE_COMPILE_WARNING_AS_ERROR`: When this option is enabled, compilers will treat warnings as errors.
 If `IMOGRIFY_CLANG_TIDY` is enabled, [clang-tidy](https://clang.llvm.org/extra/clang-tidy) will also treat its warnings as errors.
+* `IMOGRIFY_BUILD_CPU_INFORMATION`: With this option enabled, imogrify can gather additional runtime information about the CPU in use.
+Requires the [libcpuid](https://github.com/anrieff/libcpuid) library.
+Off by default.
 * `IMOGRIFY_BUILD_MICROBENCHMARKS`: Builds microbenchmarks.
 Requires the [nanobench](https://nanobench.ankerl.com) library.
 Off by default.
 * `IMOGRIFY_BUILD_UNIT_TESTS`: Builds unit tests.
 Requires the [doctest](https://github.com/doctest/doctest) library.
 Off by default.
 * `IMOGRIFY_CLANG_ALL_WARNINGS`: This option is only available when the [clang](https://clang.llvm.org) compiler is in use.
 This option enables almost every warning from this compiler, except for a few that cause issues with imogrify.
 This may trigger unexpected positives when using newer clang versions.
 Off by default.